 This page lists my written works—published, forthcoming, and unpublished.

-- Ocean Fever: Steam, Trade, and the American Creation of the Terraqueous Pacific Northwest.
+- Ocean Fever: Steam Power, Transpacific Trade, and American Colonization of Puget Sound.
 Under contract with Yale University Press for publication in the Lamar Series in Western History.

 - “Native Americans, Military Science, and Settler Colonialism on the Pacific Railroad Surveys, 1853–1855,” Princeton University Library Chronicle, vol. 75, no. 3 (Spring 2014): 317–349.
 Received the Friends of the Princeton University Library Prize for Outstanding Scholarship by a Graduate Student.